houshuang/blog/content/posts/2010-10-05-chinese-higher-ed-after-the-cultural-revolution-continuity-and-change.md

 title: "Chinese higher ed after the Cultural Revolution: continuity and change"
 created_at: Tue, 05 Oct 2010 14:50:13 +0000
 kind: article
-tags:
-- academia/research
-- china
-- Education
-- MA thesis
+tags: academia/research, china, Education, MA thesis
 ---

 In discussing the reestablishment of the university system after the